crowdsecurity/cs-opencti-internal-enrichement-connector/docs/DEVELOPER.md

 ### During the pull request review

 As long as the pull request is in review state, we should not create a new release.
-If there are modifications to do, we can do it directly on the `feat/release-1.1.0`.
-If possible, all changes made to pass the pull request review should be back ported to a `feat/pr-review-X-Y-Z` branch created in this repository:
+If there are modifications to do, we can do it directly on the `feat/release-X.Y.Z`.
+All changes made to pass the pull request review must be back ported to a `feat/pr-review-X-Y-Z` branch created in this repository:

 ```shell
 cd cs-opencti-internal-enrichment-connector